Albrecht Höhler: Later investigation

 In 1933, the investigation into Höhler's murder was aborted due to political pressure.
-The official police report to the prosecutor allegedly stated that the transport had been intercepted on the street by a group of seven to eight SA men and that the officers had been forced to surrender Höhler under threat of violence, who had then been abducted with an unknown destination.
+The official police report to the prosecutor allegedly stated that the transport had been intercepted on the street by a group of seven to eight SA men, and that the officers had been forced to surrender Höhler under threat of violence, who had then been abducted with an unknown destination.

-When the investigation was reopened by the Berlin prosecutor's office in the 1960s, the true course of events was discovered by interrogating Willi Schmidt and Kurt Wendt (the chauffeur of Karl Ernst).
+When the investigation was reopened by the Berlin prosecutor's office in the 1960s, the true course of events was discovered by interrogating Willi Schmidt and Kurt Wendt, the chauffeur of Karl Ernst.
 At that time, Höhler's murderers were identified as Gruppenführer Prince August Wilhelm of Prussia, Gestapo chief Rudolf Diels (who concealed the facts in his memoirs), Karl Ernst, his adjutant Walter von Mohrenschildt, the SA-Standartenführer Richard Fiedler, the Sturmbannführer Willi Markus, the detectives Maikowski and Walter Pohlenz and possibly Gerd Voss, the legal adviser of the SA group in Berlin-Brandenburg.

-The fatal shots were likely made by Ernst and Mohrenschildt, according to the findings of the prosecutor.
-Ernst was said to have organized the murder on the orders of Ernst Röhm, who had in turn received orders from Adolf Hitler that the killer of Wessel be summarily shot.
+The fatal shots were likely made by Ernst and von Mohrenschildt, according to the findings of the prosecutor.
+Ernst was said to have organized the murder on the orders of Ernst Röhm, who had received orders from Adolf Hitler that the killer of Wessel be summarily shot.

-Less than a year after executing Höhler, Ernst, Mohrenschildt, Voss, and Röhm were all executed themselves during the Night of the Long Knives.
+Less than a year after Höhler's murder, Ernst, von Mohrenschildt, Voss, and Röhm were all summarily shot during the Night of the Long Knives.
 Prince Wilhelm was interned by the U.S. Army after the war.
 He was sentenced to two years in prison by a denazification court in 1948, and died in 1949.
 Diels was interned by the Allies until 1948, and died after his rifle accidentally discharged while he was hunting in 1957.

-The investigation of the surviving perpetrators: Schmidt, Pohlenz, Markus, and Fiedler, was finally discontinued in 1969, as the prosecutors could only prove aiding and abetting the murder, for which the statute of limitations had already passed.
+The investigation of the surviving perpetrators – Schmidt, Pohlenz, Markus, and Fiedler – was discontinued in 1969, as the prosecutors could only prove aiding and abetting the murder, for which the statute of limitations had already passed.